Technologicat/mcpyrate/quasiquotes.md

 possible.
 We have liberally changed function and class names where this makes the code easier to understand.

 Our `h` operator is both simpler and more general than MacroPy's `hq[]`.
-We avoid pickling/unpickling, and by using uuids in the lookup keys, we also avoid the whole-file lexical scan.
+By using uuids in the lookup keys, we avoid the whole-file lexical scan.

 We don't need to inject any additional imports.
 This makes the quasiquote system fully orthogonal to the rest of `mcpyrate`.
 Because `mcpyrate` transforms `from module